letStayFoolish/modern-javascript/section-08/README.md

 2. Scope Chain;
 3. `this` keyword;

-These are generated during "creation phase", right before execution. `this` keyword and `arguments` object are **NOT** belong to the arrow functions.
+These are generated during "creation phase", right before execution. `this` keyword and `arguments` object do **NOT** belong to the arrow functions.

 **Creation phase** and **Execution phase**.
 Core runs in the code stack.
-Closing browser window, this way we are closing the execution context as well.
+Closing a browser window, this way we are closing the execution context as well.

 ### Scope and Scope Chaining